thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 2. The **Conference** aggregate with an ID of 157 is re-hydrated from the data store.
-3. The **Booking** entity validates the booking (it queries the **Conference** entity to see if there are enough seats left), and then invokes the method to update the number of seats booked on the conference entity.
+3. The **Booking** entity validates the booking (it queries the **Conference Capacity** entity to see if there are enough seats left), and then invokes the method to update the number of seats booked on the conference entity.
-4. The **Conference** entity updates its total number of seats booked.
+4. The **Conference Capacity** entity updates its total number of seats booked.
 5. The updated version of the **Conference** aggregate is persisted to the data store.